jlinenfe/jlinenfe.github.io/README.txt

-Brand New 2025 Website!!!
+2025 Portfolio website for all environmental and business anlaytical projects.
-Templated sample from HTML 5 up, Particle JS implementation, CSS and JS updates and a lot more to get done.
+Templated sample from Alex Harris using HTML 5 up, Particle JS implementation, CSS and JS updates.
-Project Templates have been completed.